Why is it that High Performers can crush goal after goal yet still feel empty and unfulfilled inside?

 No matter how successful you get you still just mastered 10-20% of life.

 It’s funny how we can be geniuses of diversification in our investments, but we handle our lives with dangerously monolithic tendencies and go all in on 1 or 2 areas.

 Eventually, we’ll crash and it will likely be too late when we wish we only had more time.

 What high performers often lack is balance and an understanding that life encompasses much more than just financial and career successes.

 Maybe you already know this, but knowing is worthless without action.
 Are you taking responsibility for the imbalances in your life?

-Your men’s coach will help you see what you’ve been missing: that career success means you have fulfilled only one important area of your life among many other important areas that are slowly decaying and are crying for help in the form of depression, sleepless nights, and anxiety.
+A men’s coach would help you see what you’ve been missing: that career success means you have fulfilled only one important area of your life among many other important areas that are slowly decaying and are crying for help in the form of depression, sleepless nights, and anxiety.